AI Tools

 When you should NOT ask for a raise

-These three factors will significantly disrupt (or outright destroy) your chances of receiving a positive response:
+These three factors will significantly disrupt (or outright destroy) your chances of receiving a positive response.

-You’re ready.
 How much should you ask for?

 Contemplating the exact figures to ask for a raise via email is enough to induce vertigo.
 If you ask us, it's only common sense to keep several key factors in mind.

-First, begin by researching market rates for your role and level of expertise within your industry or geographic location.
+First, begin by researching market rates for your role and level of expertise

-This is when websites such as Glassdoor, Payscale or OpenComp have super valuable insights into standard salary ranges and averages.
 Keep in mind that these are not sacrosanct, though — and there’s always room for error — especially if you’re in a newer industry.

 It’s crucial to familiarize yourself with any in-house or structured grading systems established by your company, especially if they dictate salary ranges for various positions.
-These systems make it easier to justify a raise within the range, but almost impossible to obtain a raise outside of the range unless you’re an A+ player in a tough market.
+These systems make it easier to justify a raise within the range but almost impossible to obtain a raise outside of the range unless you’re an A+ player in a tough market.

-Knuckle cracking: preparations before you request a raise via email
+Preparations before you request a raise via email

-Not so fast!
 Before you fire off your email, go through this checklist:

 Now, it’s just a matter of presenting this in your email to provide a structured argument.